The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 The rice and soup create a creamy coating for the chicken to become tender and juicy while baked to golden-brown perfection.
 This casserole is perfect for a weeknight meal, a potluck, or for delivering to a friend in need of a homecooked meal.
 A casserole seems to hit the spot for almost any occasion!

-As you make this Old School Chicken and Rice Casserole, you will find that you keep coming back to it time and time again because it is a flavorful and tasty meal you can depend on to please everyone.
+As you make this recipe, you will find that you keep coming back to it time and time again because it is a flavorful and tasty meal you can depend on to please everyone.

 Per Serving Cost: $2.22